livegnik/2way-poc-design/01-protocol/04-cryptography.md

 - All signatures use secp256k1.
 - Signatures are applied to protocol message bytes as defined by the message serialization used for transport.
-- Verification uses the corresponding public key supplied by local state.
+- Verification uses the corresponding public key supplied by local state as defined in [05-keys-and-identity.md](05-keys-and-identity.md).

 ## 3.2 Asymmetric encryption